Earthquakes on May 12, 2026

 4.2mb

-This magnitude 4.2 event was detected 13 km S of Mazo Cruz, Peru on May 12, 2026, with origin time 18:32 UTC.
-The hypocenter lay at 178.2 km, placing this in the intermediate depth category.
+Reports of a magnitude 4.2 earthquake 27 km S of Mazo Cruz, Peru came in on May 12, 2026 at 18:32 UTC.
+This was a intermediate depth earthquake, focused at 181.8 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at -16.863°N, -69.719°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at -16.989°, -69.715°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12